okohll/abdocs/content/docs/tables/hierarchy-navigation/_index.md

 weight: 60
 description: Customising how the user navigates an application
 tags:
-- Architect
+- Software Architect
+- v6
 ---
 Agilebase does its best with sensible defaults to create a friendly user interface.

-It's useful for an administrator to know how to configure and tweak the system to allow the to user navigate the structure of an application in the most intuitive way possible.
+It's useful for a software architect to know how to configure and tweak the system to allow the to user navigate the structure of an application in the most intuitive way possible.